Had a Mortgage Refused After The Contract Exchange?

 Reasons why a mortgage might be declined after exchange

 A bank or any other type of mortgage lender can refuse to offer a mortgage after the exchange of contracts has taken place.
-In fact, they have the right to withdraw a mortgage application at any point before completion, should they have a good reason to do so.
+They have the right to withdraw a mortgage application at any point before completion, should they have a good reason to do so.

 The most common reasons a mortgage might be withdrawn after exchange are as follows…